Victoria government logo

 In this publication, some industries have been amalgamated as follows:

-• Professional, financial and information services includes: Financial and Insurance Services, Information, Media and Telecommunications and Professional, Scientific and Technical Services.
+• professional, financial and information services includes: financial and insurance services, information, media and telecommunications and professional, scientific and technical Services.

 Note that data is correct and reported as of May 2022.
 Later releases of data will be incorporated into future updates of the Victorian Skills Plan.

-The Victorian Economy is growing
+The Victorian economy is growing

-Victoria’s economy is growing and rebounding strongly from the COVID-19 pandemic, creating opportunities for skilled workers across all industries, regions and occupations.
+Victoria’s economy is growing and rebounding strongly from the pandemic, creating opportunities for skilled workers across all industries, regions and occupations.
 Demand is being driven by existing vacancies, new jobs and replacing retiring workers.
 Collectively, 373,000 new workers are forecast to be needed in Victoria by 2025.

 Victoria’s economy is large and diverse

-The largest sectors by employment are concentrated in industries that mostly serve local households and businesses (see Figure 1).
+The largest sectors by employment are concentrated in industries that mostly serve local households and businesses (refer Figure 1).
 Construction, manufacturing, wholesale trade and public administration are also large sources of employment.
 Health and community services, professional services and retail are the largest industries by employment.

 Figure 1.
 Share of total Victorian employment by sector